 From 2015 until 2021, Wallingford reported 69 drug overdose deaths.2 The highest number was 15 in 2016 followed by 14 in 2021.2 Of the 14 deaths in 2021, opioids were involved in all of them, and 13 involved fentanyl.2 Cocaine, alcohol, and heroin were also found in several of the overdose victims.2

-Wallingford has seen its share of drug arrests.
+Wallingford has also seen its share of drug arrests.
 In 2019, a convicted Wallingford drug dealer was arrested again on drug charges, including operating a drug factory.3 During a search of the man’s home, law enforcement found cocaine, heroin, and LSD.3

-Wallingford Police charged 2 people with operating another drug factory in the area in 2021.4 Detectives uncovered more than 6 pounds of marijuana and materials to process and sell it.4
+In addition, Wallingford Police charged 2 people with operating another drug factory in the area in 2021.4 Detectives uncovered more than 6 pounds of marijuana and materials to process and sell it.4

 That same year, a Wallingford man was charged in federal court with trafficking oxycodone and cocaine.5 A search of his Wallingford home turned up 500 grams of cocaine and oxycodone pills.5